rhodonessa/discord-security-viz/README.md

 security audit dashboard for discord servers. loads json dumps of server infrastructure and maps out attack surfaces, privilege escalation paths, and permission misconfigurations.

-nothing else does this. discord's built-in tools show one role at a time with no export. audit bots spit out text. permission calculators give you an integer. this tool shows you the actual graph of who-can-do-what-to-where, interactively.
+discord's built-in tools show one role at a time with no export. audit bots spit out text. permission calculators give you an integer. this tool shows you the actual graph of who-can-do-what-to-where, interactively.

 ## what's in here